-DOB converts the monthly and quarterly variables referred to above to fiscal year frequencies, and then regression models are used to forecast them.
+DOB converts the monthly and quarterly variables referred to above to fiscal year frequencies, and then use regression models to forecast them.
 Forecast variables from DOB's U.S. macroeconomic model are used as explanatory variables.
 Detailed models are described in the Economic Methodologies section.